Karl Turner: Parliamentary career

 On 12 March 2018, allegations of sexual misconduct against Turner were reported in the British press.
 Turner, via his solicitors, denied making any such comments or behaving inappropriately.
 The Labour Party said it had not received a formal complaint and that complaints about inappropriate behaviour are taken "extremely seriously".

 In September 2019, Speaker of the House John Bercow described Turner as the "noisiest member of the House".

 At the 2019 general election, Turner was again re-elected, with a decreased vote share of 39.2% and a decreased majority of 1,239.

 Turner is a member of the Labour Friends of Israel group in Parliament.

 In August 2023, Turner apologised after sharing a doctored image of Prime Minister Rishi Sunak on Twitter.

 At the 2024 general election, Turner was again re-elected, with an increased vote share of 43.8% and an increased majority of 3,920.

+Turner has criticised planned reforms by the Starmer government to limit jury trials.
+He has described the idea as "ludicrous", and has said that he would consider resigning from his seat to trigger a by-election if the proposal succeeded.
+Turner cited his own experience with the criminal justice system as reasoning, saying that he had been charged with handling stolen goods in 2002 while working as an antiques dealer, and the case was thrown out due to lack of evidence in the face of a jury trial.
+He was the only Labour MP to vote for a Conservative motion in support of retaining jury trials.

+On 31 March 2026, Turner had the Labour whip suspended after giving an interview to a campaigner who stood against Labour MP Jess Phillips in the 2024 general election.
+Turner has also been an outspoken critic of senior Labour figures.
+Shortly before the suspension, he called former Downing Street Chief of Staff Morgan McSweeney "McSwindle" and alleged that he staged the theft of a mobile phone.

 Personal life

-He is married to Leanne Turner.
+He is married to Leanne Turner, who is a criminal law solicitor and part-time judge.